 Snow leopards (Panthera uncia) have many interesting characteristics that make them unique among big cats.
-Here are some snow leopard facts including their habitat, diet, and conservation.
+Here are some snow leopard facts about their appearance, habitat, diet, and mating.

-- Most active during dawn and dusk (crepuscular activity).
+- They are most active during dawn and dusk (crepuscular activity).

 - Have fur that grows up to five inches long for extreme cold protection.